Spudos/Pure-Drive-Fitness/readme.md

 A simple, easy to use website would be the client’s preference.

-She would like a website that has the following features:

-1. Fully responsive

-2. Simple and easy to use navigation

-3. Has pages for the types of help she can give, information about her, pricing options and how to get in touch with her

-4. She has requested a colour scheme that incorporates the shade of purple that is her key corporate style plus other colours that soften the imagery

-5. A footer that shows her social media information

 ## 2.0 User Stories

 ### 2.1 As a First Time User

 1. Find out what services are available, how they are priced and when they are available

+2. Contact the client to book sessions

-2. Feel reassured that the client is knowledgable and qualified
+3. Feel reassured that the client is knowledgable and qualified

-3. Learn about the client and her background
+4. Learn about the client and her background

-4. Find out where the client operates
+5. Find out where the client operates

-5. Contact the client
+6. Contact the client

-6. Read testimonials and success stories from other users
+7. Read testimonials and success stories from other users

 ### 2.2 As a Returning User

-7. Check what services are available that the user has not undertaken yet
+8. Check what services are available that the user has not undertaken yet

-8. Contact the client
+9. Contact the client

-9. Book sessions with the client
+10. Book sessions with the client

+### 2.3 As the Site Owner

+11. Fully responsive

+12. Simple and easy to use navigation

+13. A colour scheme that incorporates the shade of purple that is her key corporate style plus other colours that soften the imagery

+14. A footer that shows her social media information

 ## 3.0 Website Concept and Wireframe